 |Points Scored (Kicker)||Stephen Gostowski||1,743|

-Tips for Betting on New England Patriots in 2019
+Tips for Betting on New England Patriots

 As the defending Super Bowl champions and the winners of three of the last five league championships, the New England Patriots aren’t exactly a well-kept secret in the sports betting world.